go2dmny/blocky_hash/README.md

 # blocky_hash

-Project for reading in blocks of a file and output md5 values of read in blocks.
+Hashes have their value, but for some cases they are too absolute.
+Block hashing is a concept where a file is broken into blocks and individual hashes are produced from those blocks.

+Blocky hash works by reading in a specified chunk of data and then performing an MD5 hash on that chunk.
+The application continues until the end of the file is reached.
+The blocks are saved in text file and sqlite format.

-Intended purpose is to track threat actor campaigns and then attempt to identify files with related blocks of code.
+The application has a few use cases.
+The main purpose is to identify different files that may share similar blocks of data.

-V2 simply calculates the hashes.
-Comparisson is not done yet.
-Output is to text file and to sqliteDB.

-python blocky_hash_V2_sqlite.py -h for help